We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Prepare your business for an emergency

-Natural disasters and emergency situations can strike without warning.
-It's important to be ready for all sorts of emergencies, whether:
+Natural disasters and other emergencies can happen with little or no warning.
+It's important to be ready for:

-- natural – such as floods, drought, fire, landslides and storms
+- natural disasters such as floods, drought, fire, landslides and storms

-- human caused – such as crime, terrorism or riots
+- incidents such as crime, terrorism or riots

-Insurance can help your business get back on its feet if things go wrong.
-You can insure against disasters and for business disruption – to cover your losses during the recovery period.
+Insurance helps your business get back on its feet if things go wrong.
+You can insure against damage from disasters and to cover losses as your business recovers.

 -